atharv01h/Mai-Sakurajima-Bot-MD/README.md

 <h1 align="center"> Mai Sakurajima
 </h1>
 <p align="center">
-  Konochiwa , I am "Mai" a WhatsApp bot made by Atharv remoded bot of Fantoxx Miku Md to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Konochiwa , I am "Mai" a WhatsApp bot made by Atharv to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.